yoonchulkoh/ImportCSVToSpreadsheet/README.md

 Set up spreadsheet_id.
-A spreadsheet is prepared beforehand. spreadsheet_id is located between the URL of the "d" and "edit".
+A spreadsheet is prepared beforehand. spreadsheet_id is located between "d" and "edit" in the URL.

 Run.
 ```